Topics Map > Discussion > Initial Content Engagement

 - Craft a question to which students will respond.
 The question should be complex enough to elect careful thought or reflection but not so difficult that the student would not yet have information to offer a response.

 - Consider your expectations for the response pattern.
 Some options include assigning student pairs to respond to one another, developing a pattern for responders (such as responding to the student whose last name is alphabetically before your last name), small groups, or class-wide forums to which a student must post a response to a given post.

-- Provide a discussion structure online that will support the response pattern, such as groups or open forums.
+- Provide a discussion structure that will support the response pattern, such as groups or open forums.

 - Develop and communicate expectations for the student responder.
-For example, the responder could comment on the accuracy of the initial post, the applicability of examples given, building upon the response such as adding examples, or making connections to other course topics.
+For example, the responder could comment on the accuracy of the initial post and the applicability of examples given, building upon the response by adding examples or making connections to other course topics.

 - Introduce the activity by presenting the question to which students will respond and the expectations for responders

-- Let students know how much time they have to complete the activity, both for the initial posting and response.
-Explain the kind of answers you want (words, phrases, or short sentences), and how you will use the information, and when they can expect your feedback.
+- Let students know how much time they have to complete the activity for the initial posting and response.
+Explain the kind of answers you want (words, phrases, or short sentences), how you will use the information, and when they can expect your feedback.